Ericsson money was used to bribe Greek officials - report

-STOCKHOLM Swedish mobile telecoms equipment maker Ericsson paid 116 million Swedish crowns (10 million pounds) to a commercial agent, money which was then used to bribe Greek officials to secure a deal for Ericsson in 1999, Swedish radio reported on Wednesday.
+STOCKHOLM, April 2 Swedish mobile telecoms equipment maker Ericsson paid 116 million Swedish crowns ($18 million) to a commercial agent, money which was then used to bribe Greek officials to secure a deal for Ericsson in 1999, Swedish radio reported on Wednesday.

 In an interview, former Ericsson employee Liss-Olof Nenzell told Swedish radio that "politicians, generals and high-ranking state officials" had received the Ericsson money.